 SECTION 3.
-The shareholders of the Corporation are hereby constituted a body corporate under the name of the Lowell Development and Financial Corporation.
-The Corporation shall be subject to and have the powers and privileges conferred by the provisions of chapter one hundred and fifty-five, sections eighteen, twenty-seven, thirty-one, thirty-three, and thirty-four of chapter one hundred and fifty-six and the provisions of chapter one hundred and fifty-six B and section four of chapter one hundred and eighty of the General Laws as presently enacted or hereafter amended, except insofar as said provisions are inconsistent with or otherwise restricted or limited by the provisions of this act.
+The members of the corporation are hereby constituted a body corporate under the name of Lowell Development Corporation, hereinafter called the corporation.
+The corporation shall be subject to and have the powers and privileges conferred by the provisions of chapter one hundred and fifty-five, sections eighteen, twenty-seven, thirty-one, thirty-three, and thirty-four of chapter one hundred and fifty-six and the provisions of chapter one hundred and fifty-six B and section four of chapter one hundred and eighty of the General Laws, except insofar as said provisions are inconsistent with or otherwise restricted or limited by the provisions of this act.

 SECTION 4.
-The principal office of the Corporation shall be located in the city of Lowell.
+The principal office of the corporation shall be located in the city of Lowell.